 - You’ll need to explain why the employee is “key.”
 What knowledge, skills, and abilities do they have that – if lost – would cause your business to suffer financially.

-Life insurance companies’ application requirements vary, so you might be asked for other information as well.
+Life insurance companies’ application requirements vary so that you might be asked for other information as well.

 Your business would own and control the key person life insurance policy.
 Your company, not the employee, would pay the premium (it’s a tax-deductible expense).
 If the key person dies, your business would be the beneficiary and receive the death benefit to help keep your business running.